-- Use the RTA CLE app.
-Buy an All-Day Pass on your smartphone, and ride the Rapid or any bus all day for $5.50.
+- Use the Transit app to plan your trip and buy an All-Day Pass, and ride the Rapid or any bus all day for $5.00.

 - Follow directions.
-RTA staff will work to provide you with a safe, enjoyable trip.
+GCRTA staff will work to provide you with a safe, enjoyable trip.

 - Looking for parking?
-RTA will update traffic reporters on the status of Rapid Station parking lots.
+GCRTA will update traffic reporters on the status of Rapid Station parking lots.
 Follow RTA on Twitter, Facebook using #CLEStPats.

 - For safety, travel in pairs.
 Be aware of your surroundings.